Gerald R. Ford-class aircraft carrier: Electromagnetic Aircraft Launch System

 The Electromagnetic Aircraft Launch System (EMALS) launches aircraft by means of a catapult employing a linear induction motor rather than the steam piston used on the Nimitz class.
 The EMALS accelerates aircraft more smoothly, putting less stress on their airframes.
 The EMALS also weighs less, is expected to cost less and require less maintenance, and can launch both heavier and lighter aircraft than a steam piston-driven system.
 It also reduces the carrier's requirement for fresh water, thus reducing the demand for energy-intensive desalination.

 Advanced Arresting Gear landing system

 Electromagnets are also being used in the new Advanced Arresting Gear (AAG) system.
 The current system relies on hydraulics to slow and stop a landing aircraft.
 While the hydraulic system is effective, as demonstrated by more than fifty years of implementation, the AAG system offers a number of improvements.
-The current system is unable to capture unmanned aerial vehicles (UAVs) without damaging them due to extreme stresses on the airframe.
+The legacy system is unable to capture unmanned aerial vehicles (UAVs) without damaging them due to extreme stresses on the airframe.
 UAVs do not have the necessary mass to drive the large hydraulic piston used to trap heavier, manned airplanes.
-By using electromagnetics the energy absorption is controlled by a turbo-electric engine.
+By using electromagnetics, the energy absorption is controlled by a turbo-electric engine.
 This makes the trap smoother and reduces shock on airframes.
 Even though the system will look the same from the flight deck as its predecessor, it will be more flexible, safe, and reliable, and will require less maintenance and manning.